 - A subscription grocery service in which users select their dietary preferences and receive automatic deliveries of select goods that meet their preferences.

-While iterating on the mid-fidelity wireframes, I also began designing the product’s logo and branding.
-Based on both the initial user research and the usability testing, I knew that people wanted a product that was convenient, easy to use, reliable, and trustworthy.
+Based on both the initial user research and the usability testing showed that people wanted a product that was convenient, easy to use, reliable, and trustworthy.
 Users wanted to feel that the new product was truly helping them by making their grocery shopping experiences simpler and more enjoyable, and wanted a product that seemed to care about customer satisfaction over revenue.
-I also knew that the freshness and quality of products sold in Instashop was a key priority for target users.
+I designed three style tiles highlighting variations for the product’s visual design, with an emphasis on simplicity, reliability, and clarity.

 A product name — Seedling — emerged from a brainstorm of concepts and terms.
 Users thought Seedling was a brand name that would convey growth, freshness, vitality, health and wellness, and transparency, all of which were key elements of a positive grocery shopping experience.